This Week in Petroleum History: May 5 – 11

 A drilling boom began at Burning Springs when an 1861 well produced 100 barrels of oil a day.

-McKain, who established an oil museum in Parkersburg, spent decades collecting artifacts on display in the former company warehouse, He often was seen driving his black truck loaded with historic oilfield engines and other equipment.
+McKain, who established an oil museum in Parkersburg, spent decades collecting artifacts on display in the former company warehouse.
+He was often seen driving his black truck loaded with muddy, early 20th century oilfield engines and other equipment.

-Detail from an 1864 "Map of the oil district of West Virginia," including Burning Springs (at Elizabeth) in Wirt County.
+Three counties in 1864 "Map of the oil district of West Virginia," including Burning Springs in Wirt County.

-Detail from an 1864 “Map of the oil district of West Virginia,” including Burning Springs (at Elizabeth) in Wirt County.
-Image courtesy Norman B. Leventhal Map Center Collection, Boston Public Library.
+Detail from 1864 “Map of the oil district of West Virginia,” including Burning Springs (at Elizabeth) in Wirt County courtesy Norman B. Leventhal Map Center Collection, Boston Public Library.

 As early as 1831, natural gas was moved in wooden pipes from wells to be used as a manufacturing heat source by the Kanawha salt manufacturers.